Flexibility of the Pressure Function: Overview

 Finally we turn our attention to the type of phase transitions where the pressure function is analytic, but uniqueness of equilibrium states fails.
 The first example of a transitive system for which two equilibria co-exist despite the analyticity of the pressure was given in 2015 by Leplaideur \cite{Lep}.
 His work made it clear that the hope for high regularity of the pressure function to ensure uniqueness of the equilibrium state was unfounded.
 We show that regularity of the pressure does not impose any limitations on the behavior of the equilibria of the system.
 At any smooth point of the pressure function the corresponding potential may have any number of ergodic equilibrium states, finite or infinite.
 Moreover, the cardinality of equilibrium states may change drastically when the values of the parameter change.
 The next theorem provides a flexible way of constructing systems of potentials with varying cardinalities of the equilibrium measures.
+To emphasize the one-parameter setting we use lower case $f$ to denote the desired convex function.

 \begin{thm} Let $f(t)$ be a strictly convex differentiable function on $(\alpha,\infty)$ with support line intercepts lying in a bounded interval $[b,c]\subset[0,\infty)$.
 Then for any $\ell\in\N$ and any upper semi-continuous function $N\colon (\alpha,\infty)\to\{1,\ldots,\ell,\infty\}$, there exists a full shift $(X,\sigma)$ and a potential function $\phi$ such that \begin{itemize} \item $P(t\phi)=f(t)$ for all $t\in (\alpha,\infty)$; \item the cardinality of the set of ergodic equilibrium states for $t\phi$ is exactly $N(t)$. \end{itemize} \end{thm}